-Rousseff's supporters take to the streets
+Rousseff's supporters take to the streets to protest impeachment vote | CNN

 Story highlights

-- Police clash with Rousseff supporters in Sao Paolo following President's ouster
+Police clash with Dilma Rousseff supporters in Sao Paulo after her ouster as President

-- President Michel Temer meets with Cabinet, promises to address economic woes
+President Michel Temer meets with Cabinet, promises to address Brazil's economic woes

 Lawmakers voted 61-20 Wednesday to remove Rousseff from office, finding her guilty of breaking budgetary laws in an impeachment trial.

-Michel Temer, Rousseff's former vice president who has been serving as interim president since her suspension in May, will assume the office of president and serve out the remainder of her term.
-Temer, a leader of the Brazilian Democratic Movement Party, was sworn in Wednesday afternoon.
+Michel Temer, Rousseff’s former vice president who has been the interim president since her suspension in May, will serve out the remainder of her term.
+Temer, a leader of the Brazilian Democratic Movement Party, was sworn in as President on Wednesday afternoon.

 Police lined the streets to curb the often violent demonstrations, which saw property vandalized and police vehicles damaged.
 Police fired tear gas at some supporters of the former leader in an attempt to quell the protests.

-Temer, 75, inherits a tattered economy along with the keys to the presidential palace in Brasilia, the nation's capital.
+Temer, 75, inherits a tattered economy along with the keys to the presidential palace in Brasilia, the capital.

 In an attempt to bring calm to the streets and reassure ordinary Brazilians, Temer said: “This is a moment of hope, to rebuild trust in Brazil.
 Uncertainty has come to an end.
 It’s time to unify the country.”